e2/ruby_dep/README.md

 ## 4. If all else fails, learn SemVer and USE IT!

 Often, there are older versions of gems that support the Ruby version you need.
-See http://semver.org/ on how to set versions.
-Check out the release notes of the gems you need to know what you're getting (or missing out on).
+See http://semver.org/ on how to set version constraints.
+Then, check out the release notes of the gems you need to know what you're getting (or missing out on).

-E.g. You can downgrade to RubyDep 1.3.1 (`gem 'ruby_dep', '~> 1.3.1'`) to allow using Ruby 2.2.4
+E.g. You can downgrade to RubyDep 1.3.1 (`gem 'ruby_dep', '~> 1.3.1'`) which allows using Ruby 2.2.4
-E.g. You can use Listen 3.0.x (`gem 'listen', '~> 3.0.8'`) to avoid dealing with RubyDep and Listen.
+E.g. Or, You can use Listen 3.0.x (`gem 'listen', '~> 3.0.8'`) to avoid dealing with RubyDep and Listen.

-If those versions are lacking for any reason (e.g. bugs in Listen 3.0.x fixed in 3.1.x), then open a request for backporting changes to the 3.0.x branch.
+If those gem versions are lacking for any reason (e.g. bugs in Listen 3.0.x fixed in 3.1.x), then e.g. open a request for backporting changes to the 3.0.x branch.

-The idea: if you need the latest Ruby, then you probably don't need the latest of every gem either.
+The idea: if you don't need the latest Ruby ... then you probably don't need the latest of every gem either.

 ## 5. If all that isn't possible or it doesn't work ...